 If you don't know the exact headline you can still do a headline search - just add keywords and double quotes.
 For example theft by headline and "past 12 months" at Date(s) field, would find the articles with the keywords theft in the headline/title which were published in past 12 months.
 You will then need to look through your results until you find the article you require.
 You can select the article you require to email or print it.

 This recorded presentation provides a brief outline of key steps in the typically iterative search process - reading, planning, searching, evaluating, refining, searching, managing results...
 Includes reference harvesting and locating core, influential works.

 Develop key words and phrases by brainstorming around the essay topics, drawing on definitions from reference works, your readings, course notes and initial literature searching.
-These are a few examples of keywords we have brainstormed from a few of your essay questions:

 What terms are appropriate for your essay question?

 Use the terms of others in your searches.
 Look for relevant keywords and phrases in the record e.g. in the title, abstract, and subject fields and use these to refine your search.

 Creating a mind map can help you understand your topic and identify key concepts.
 For example: